-PII can generally be used only to the extent necessary to achieve such specified purposes as notified or made available to the relevant individual in a manner mentioned in question 13.
+PII can generally be used only to the extent necessary to achieve such specified purposes as notified or made available to the relevant individual.
 Use beyond such extent or for any other purpose must, in principle, be legitimised by the consent of the relevant individual.